NikhilMukraj/spiking-neural-networks/README.md

     - [ ] [Cable theory](https://boulderschool.yale.edu/sites/default/files/files/DayanAbbott.pdf)
     - [ ] Systemized method for adding compartments
   - [ ] Hodgkin Huxley lattice simulation
-    - [ ] Spike detection (have a window of past voltages and use find peaks to determine if it is spiking)
+    - [ ] Spike detection (have a window of past voltages and use find peaks and whether it is above a certain threshold to determine if it is spiking)
+    - Hodgkin Huxley lattice function should share as much code as possible with integrate and fire function
 - [ ] TOML parsing
   - [x] Integrate and fire parsing
     - [x] Static input